 While healthcare webmasters must have a proficient command of related IT applications and generally will hold a bachelors degree or higher, they also need to be able to work well in collaborative settings.
 A healthcare webmaster will need to work on projects which may involve participation from every level of employee, from help desk receptionists up to the executive C-suite leaders.
 Flexibility, strong communication skills and a creative approach to problem solving are important soft skills to develop in addition to technical skills.

-As more and more healthcare settings fiercely compete for patient loyalty, more organizations are investing in healthcare webmasters to assist in securing the competitive edge.
-At the same time, the federal mandate for electronic medical recordkeeping means that any healthcare facility that receives Medicare or Medicaid payments must comply or pay fines starting in 2014.
-This gives healthcare facilities the incentive they need to improve their overall IT strategies.
+As healthcare providers fiercely compete for patient loyalty, more organizations are investing in healthcare webmasters to assist in securing the competitive edge.
+Federal mandates related to electronic medical record keeping has given healthcare facilities all the incentive they need to improve their overall IT strategies.

 Managing data in a way that is secure and is accessible online to users at different levels means that healthcare organizations need to invest in specialized professionals, such as healthcare webmasters.
 To remain viable in a competitive marketplace, healthcare organizations need to utilize the important talent of IT professionals who can use the latest software and hardware products to build a better healthcare system from the inside out.